SAP-samples/btp-terraform-mooc-terra1/units/unit_3_4/README.md

 You can also add a custom validation to the output in the form of a [`precondition`](https://developer.hashicorp.com/terraform/language/values/outputs#custom-condition-checks) to capture e.g., assumptions on the setup.

-How ould that look like in our scenario?
+How could that look like in our scenario?
 The ID of the Cloud Foundry organization as well as the URL of the API endpoint are contained in the labels, while the landscape label can be directly fetched from the resource.

 It is good practice to define the outputs in a dedicated file.
 We therefore add a file called `outputs.tf` to our setup and add the following code to it: